Anomalous symmetries of classifiable C*-algebras: Preliminaries

 Suppose $u \in U^{(0)}_n(A)$.
 Let $\xi:[0,1]\rightarrow U_n(A)$ be a smooth path with $\xi(0) = 1_A$ and $\xi(1) = u$.\footnote{By \cite[Proposition 2.1.6]{IntroK} for example, $u$ can be written as a product of exponentials, so there exists a path of the form $\xi(t) = \exp(ith_1)\cdots\exp(ith_r)$, which is clearly $C^\infty$-smooth.} Then

-It's not immediately clear that $\Delta_\tau$ is independent of the choice of path $\xi$.
-However, Skandalis and de la Harpe prove this in \cite[Lemme 1]{SdlH84}.
+It is not immediately clear that $\Delta_\tau$ is independent of the choice of path $\xi$.
+However, de la Harpe and Skandalis prove this in \cite[Lemme 1]{SdlH84}.
 The main ingredient in their argument is the Bott periodicity theorem (see for example \cite[Section 9]{Bl98}), which says that up to homotopy loops in $U_\infty(A)$ come from elements of $K_0(A)$.
 A direct computation using the product rule

 and the trace identity for $\tau$, shows that $\Delta_\tau$ is a group homomorphism.
 We draw special attention to the case where $u = \exp(2\pi ih)$ for some self-adjoint $h \in M_n(A)$.
 Taking $\xi$ to be the path $\xi(t) = \exp(2\pi ith)$, direct computation gives $\Delta_\tau(u) = \tau(h) + \tau_*(K_0(A))$.
 In particular, for $x \in \mathbb{R}$, we have